ahupowerdns/tproxydoc/tproxy.md

   SSendto(s, "hi!", remote);
 ```

 Note: this requires root or CAP_NET_ADMIN to work.

-When run, you can observe
-with tcpdump that an actual packet leaves the host:
+With tcpdump we can observe that an actual packet leaves the host:

 ```
+tcpdump -n host 1.2.3.4
 21:29:41.005856 IP 1.2.3.4.5300 > 198.41.0.4.53: [|domain]
 ```

 IP_TRANSPARENT is mentioned in
 [ip(7)](http://man7.org/linux/man-pages/man7/ip.7.html).

 The iptables part
 -----------------
-Before an IP_TRANSPARENT socket works, Linux has to take the packet out of
-the routing process and hand it to userspace.
+In the code examples above, traffic had to be delivered to a socket bound to
+the exact port of the intercepted traffic.
+We also had to bind the socket to
+0.0.0.0 (or ::) for it to see all traffic.

-To do so, `iptables` has a target called TPROXY which performs part of the
+`iptables` has a target called TPROXY which gives us additional flexibility
-work required.

-In short, TPROXY prepares packets for handing over to a local socket,
-without changing source or destination headers.
-Note that it only prepares,
-more work remains to be done.
+to send intercepted traffic to a specific local IP address and
+simultaneously mark it too.

 The basic syntax is: